BRAT Diet Alternatives: Substitute Foods to Try

 Brat Diet Alternatives – Sweet Potatoes

 Sweet potatoes are said to be healthier than white potatoes.
-They have anti-inflammatory properties and nutritional value as well.
+They also have anti-inflammatory properties and nutritional value.

-Sweet potatoes contain B vitamins, potassium, vitamin A and vitamin C. Sweet potatoes also have insoluble fibers, which help firm up the stool, thereby minimizing diarrhea symptoms.
+Sweet potatoes contain B vitamins, potassium, vitamin A, and vitamin C. They also contain insoluble fibers, which help firm up the stool and minimize diarrhea symptoms.

 Vegetable Juice